Postman (software)

-Postman is an API Platform for developers to design, build, test and iterate their APIs.
-As of February 2023, Postman reports having more than 25 million registered users and 75,000 open APIs, which it says constitutes the world's largest public API hub.
-The company is headquartered in San Francisco and maintains an office in Bangalore, where it was founded.
+Postman is an Indian-origin global software company that offers an API platform for developers to design, build, test, and collaborate on APIs.
+Over 30 million registered users and 500,000 organizations are using Postman.
+Postman also maintains the Postman API Network, a directory of over 100,000 public APIs that is listed as the world’s largest such collection.
+The company is headquartered in San Francisco and maintains additional offices in Tokyo and Bengaluru, where Postman was founded.

+In August 2021, Postman raised a $225 million Series D round at a $5.6 billion valuation making it a unicorn company.

 History

-Postman started in 2012 as a side project of software engineer Abhinav Asthana, who wanted to simplify API testing, while working at Yahoo Bangalore.
-He launched Postman as a free app in the Chrome Web Store.
-As the app's usage grew, Abhinav recruited former colleagues Ankit Sobti and Abhijit Kane to help create Postman Inc. The three co-founders lead the company today, with Abhinav serving as CEO and Sobti as CTO.
+Postman started in 2012 in Bangalore as a side project of software engineer Abhinav Asthana, who wanted to simplify API testing while working at Yahoo Bangalore.
+He named his app Postman – a play on the API request “POST” – and offered it free in the Chrome Web Store.
+As the app's usage grew to 500,000 users with no marketing, Abhinav recruited former colleagues Ankit Sobti and Abhijit Kane to help create Postman, Inc. The three co-founders lead the company today, with Abhinav serving as CEO and Ankit as CTO.

-In 2022, Postman was ranked #28 on the Forbes Cloud 100 list, up from #54 the previous year.